syamfarh/tp/docs/DeveloperGuide.md

     4. Other incorrect edit commands to try: `edit 1 n/`, `edit 0 n/ John Doe`, `edit 1 n/ John-Doe`
        Expected: Similar to previous

+### Finding a person

+1. Find a person by name

+   1. Prerequisites: Delete `addressbook.json` file in `data` subfolder.
+   2. Test case: `find n/charlotte roy`<br>
+      Expected: "Charlotte Oliveiro" and "Roy Balakrishnan" contacts are shown.
+   3. Test case: `find n/`<br>
+      Expected: No change in contacts shown.
+Error details of invalid command format shown in the status message.

+2. Find a person by address

+   1. Prerequisites: Same as "Find person by name" portion above.
+   2. Test case: `find a/geylang tampines`<br>
+      Expected: "Alex Yeoh" and "Irfan Ibrahim" contacts are shown.
+   3. Test case: `find a/`<br>
+      Expected: No change in contacts shown.
+Error details of invalid command format shown in the status message.

+3. Find a person by appointment date

+   1. Prerequisites: Same as "Find person by name" portion above.
+Then, use `list` command to list out all the contacts.
+Then, enter `edit 1 appt/2024-01-01 10:00`, `edit 3 appt/2024-01-01 13:00` and `edit 5 appt/2024-01-01 16:00`.
+   2. Test case: `find appt/2024-01-01`<br>
+      Expected: "Alex Yeoh", "Charlotte Oliveiro" and "Irfan Ibrahim" contacts are shown.
+   3. Test case: `find appt/`<br>
+      Expected: No change in contacts shown.
+Error details of invalid command format shown in the status message.
+   4. Test case: `find appt/1999-01-01`<br>
+      Expected: No change in contacts shown.
+Error details of invalid date input is shown in the status message.
+   5. Test case: `find appt/hello`<br>
+      Expected: No change in contacts shown.
+Error details of invalid date format is shown in the status message.

 ### Sorting contact list

 1. Sorting contact list by NAME or APPOINTMENT_DATE prefix in ascending order